mbarkhau/lib3to6/README.rst

  - A: This is not just for python 2.7, it also allows you to use new features like f"" strings and variable annotations, and build wheels which work for python 3.5.

+ - Q: Why not ``lib3to2``?
+ - A: I can't honestly say much about ``lib3to2``.
+It seems to not be maintained and looking at the source I thought it would be easier to just write something new that worked on the AST level.
+   The scope of ``three2six`` is more general than 3to2, as you can use it even if all you care about is converting from python 3.6 to 3.5.